-Self-catering holiday cottages set in tranquil surroundings with hot tub, sauna and full spa treatments available.
-Our Forests of Dean Lodges are Ideal for walkers, cyclists, wildlife watchers and photographers; In the centre of all the activities that the Forest of Dean has to offer.
+Self-catering holiday cottages set in tranquil surroundings with hot tub and full spa treatments available.
+Our Forests of Dean Lodges are ideal for walkers, cyclists, wildlife watchers and photographers – in the centre of all the activities that the Forest of Dean has to offer.
 Beautiful indoor and outdoor spaces, privacy, peace, quiet and tranquillity; the ideal relaxing haven, a place to truly re charge your batteries.
 Ideal for couples, families, groups.

 A self-catering UK holiday to suit all lifestyles

-Many of the mountain bike trails can be picked up from just outside the property which makes it a cyclist paradise.
-For the young at heart, at the bottom of the drive on the opposite side of the road is an area the locals “the dip”, ideal for BMX riders.
+Many of the mountain bike trails can be picked up from just outside the property which makes it a cyclist’s paradise.
+For the young at heart, at the bottom of the drive on the opposite side of the road is an area the locals call “the dips”, ideal for BMX riders.

 Our self catering holiday cottages are set just tucked away in the woods very close to a scenic route and many of the local attractions.

 Forest of Dean Lodges – something for everyone

 A few hundred yards from the bottom of the drive you will find Hopewell Colliery, continuing on down the hill will bring you to Cannop ponds, a little further up the next hill you will find Beechenhurst Lodge where the start of the Sculpture Trail can be found, continuing on up the hill and turning right you’ll find the Arboretum.

 Beautiful forest walks can be enjoyed directly from our self catering holiday cottages